 1Fire, (low fire, cone 06) paint on bone dry or bisque.

 The glazes layer nicely over each other and are available in the classic colors everyone needs.
 Another nice feature of the 1Fire glazes is their tendency to not settle.
-Most commercial glaze manufacturers use suspension aids to prevent settling, often this product can degrade and cause the the glaze to go rock hard.
-So if you are doing a large scale project or maybe a school mural our 1Fire glazes will be a smart choice and save you a bundle, when buying in gallon sizes or in dry quantities.
+Most commercial glaze manufacturers use organic suspension aids to prevent settling, often this product can degrade and cause the the glaze grow bacteria, mold, or simply smell bad.
+So if you are doing a large scale project like a school mural or you just want to buy in bulk and not have your product spoil, our 1Fire glazes will be a smart choice and save you a bundle when buying in gallon sizes or in dry quantities.